bluepeter/alphagroove/README.md

 | `--randomTimeEntry.endTime`   | End of random time window in HH:MM format   | `16:00`             |

 **Note**: Random time entry generates a deterministic random time for each trading day within the specified window.
-Configure in YAML under `entry.strategyOptions.randomTimeEntry` or use CLI options.
+Configure in YAML under `backtest.entry.strategyOptions.randomTimeEntry` or use CLI options.

 ### Available Timeframes